14 Introduction to Infectious Diseases

 Mathematical modelling has evolved to include more complex factors such as age structure, stochasticity, and spatial dynamics.
 Age-structured models, for example, consider how different age groups interact and contribute to the spread of diseases, which is particularly important for diseases like measles or COVID-19.
 Stochastic models account for random events that can influence the course of an epidemic, such as the introduction of the disease into a new population.

-The use of machine learning algorithms such as decision trees, random forests, support vector machines, and deep-learning networks such as Long short-term memory (LSTM) models, effectively improve the identification of patterns and trends that may not be obvious with mechanistic type of models.
+The use of machine learning algorithms such as decision trees, random forests, support vector machines, and deep-learning networks such as Long short-term memory (LSTM) models, effectively improve the identification of patterns and trends that may not be obvious with mechanistic models.
 These models are able to improve prediction accuracy working smoothly with large datasets.

 Combining models and data sources enhances prediction accuracy, various models and techniques can be applied to reduce bias and the risk of overfitting.
 For instance, ensemble learning combines the predictions of multiple models to improve accuracy.
 In this context, we will explore how machine learning can predict infectious disease outbreaks and their impacts on human health, ultimately aiming to reduce the burden of disease.

 Another significant aspect to consider is the emerging use of transfer learning, which involves applying knowledge gained from one predictive task to another.
 This approach is especially useful when data is limited and models need to be adapted.
 Although relatively under-explored in infectious disease research, transfer learning holds significant promise for improving predictions in areas with scarce data.
-By leveraging information from related tasks, this technique can enhance model performance, leading to more accurate and reliable predictions in public health scenarios.4
+By leveraging information from related tasks, this technique can enhance model performance, leading to more accurate and reliable predictions in public health scenarios.5

 14.5 The Impact on DALYs

 To understand the magnitude of infectious diseases impacts on DALYs, we can simply consider the DALYs rate of change.
 The percentage change in total DALYs and DALYs due to infectious diseases, in general or for a specific infective virus such as COVID19, allows us to assess the impact on the overall burden of disease.
-In the case of COVID19 for example, the percentage change in DALYs due to COVID19 can explain how this virus affected global health and produced excess of mortality and morbidity.
+In the case of COVID19 for example, the percentage change in DALYs due to COVID19 can explain how this virus affected global health and produced excess mortality and morbidity.

-\text{Percent change in DALYs} = \frac{\text{DALYs due to Infectious Diseases}}{\text{Total DALYs}} \times 100 \tag{14.3}
+\text{Percent change in DALYs} = \frac{\text{DALYs due to Infectious Diseases}}{\text{Total DALYs}} \times 100 \tag{14.7}

 Where the DALYs = \sum_{i=1}^{n}{(YLD_i + YLL_i)}, YLD and YLL are the years lived with disability and the years of life lost respectively.

 1. DALYs as a function of the socio-demographic index (SDI): A composite index of the average income per person, educational attainment, and total fertility rate.
-The model function can be expressed as: DALY_{id}= f(SDI)+\epsilon \tag{14.4} where is the number of DALYs is the response variable, SDI the socio-demographic index acting as predictor, f(.) is the function that relates the number of DALYs to the socio-demographic index, and \epsilon is the error term.
+The model function can be expressed as: DALY_{id}= f(SDI)+\epsilon \tag{14.8} where is the number of DALYs is the response variable, SDI the socio-demographic index acting as predictor, f(.) is the function that relates the number of DALYs to the socio-demographic index, and \epsilon is the error term.

 2. DALYs as a function of the human development index (HDI): A composite index of life expectancy, education, and per capita income indicators.
-The model function can be expressed as:DALY_{id}= f(HDI)+\epsilon where is the number of DALYs is the response variable, HDI the socio-demographic index acting as predictor, f(.) is the function that relates the number of DALYs to the socio-demographic index, and \epsilon is the error term.
+The model function can be expressed as: DALY_{id}= f(HDI)+\epsilon \tag{14.9} where is the number of DALYs is the response variable, HDI the human development index where is the number of DALYs is the response variable, HDI the socio-demographic index acting as predictor, f(.) is the function that relates the number of DALYs to the socio-demographic index, and \epsilon is the error term.
 Big data analytics with machine learning analysis are used to classify the patterns of global disease burden by human development index (HDI) to have a better understanding of DALYs caused by infectious diseases such as COVID19 given different levels of HDI.

 This can help us to understand the trends and patterns of infectious diseases and their impact on global health.